-Volkswagen stock has seen a recent surge, initiated by reports that the German car company could soon steal Tesla’s crown.
-VW unveiled their roadmap last week which could see them match Tesla sales as early as next year, and could surpass the EV maker by 2025, pushed on by plans to reduce battery costs and open six gigafactories in Europe by 2030.
+VW is also aiming to match Tesla sales as early as next year and could surpass the EV maker by 2025 by pushing plans to reduce battery costs and open six gigafactories in Europe by 2030.

-More VW news this week sees their new Electric SUV, the ID.4 now selling across Europe, China, and the U.S., with VW targeting the mass market in China, where costs are the equivalent of $30,800 after subsidies — less than Tesla’s Model Y. It offers a driving range of 248-342 miles on a single charge.
+VW’s new electric SUV, the ID.4, is now selling across Europe, China, and the U.S. It offers a driving range of 248-342 miles on a single charge.
 Other VW subsidiaries such as SEAT have also released plans for a series of compact SUVs to the market by 2025, further lifting expectations across the VW group.

-So, with all of this heat on VW, retail investors have been flocking to the markets to get a piece of the company as prices have steadily risen from early January, with over the counter shares of Volkswagen (OTCMKTS: VWAGY) at a steady price of around $20 per share, to a high last week over $42 per share.
+So, with all of this heat on VW, retail investors have been flocking to Volkswagen which currently has a steady price of around $34 per share.

-The less liquid of the two of VW’s own shares are their ordinary shares, which as we have outlined above, are owned in the majority by very long-term investors such as Porsche.
-These shares give shareholders voting rights at the company’s AGM.
-With so few of these shares available, the price has surged and diverged disproportionately from their preference shares.
+Volkswagen Ordinary Shares (OTCMKTS: VWAGY) give shareholders voting rights at the company’s AGM.
+They are the less liquid of the two of VW’s own shares, which as mentioned above, are owned in the majority by long-term investors like Porsche.
+With so few of these shares available, the share price has surged almost 70% year-to-date.

-Historically, VW’s preference shares are traded with much more volume than their ordinary shares and are the more liquid of their shares for the above reasons.
+Historically, VW’s Preference Shares (OTCMKTS: VWAPY) are traded with much more volume than their ordinary shares and are therefore more liquid.
 These don’t have voting rights but they do get priority in the event of any issues within the company such as paying dividends to shareholders.

 So, which VW stock should I buy?

-If you are bullish on VW and looking to buy, the Preference Shares could be the best way to go based on the historical volume of purchases, the overall liquidity of the shares, and the fact that they have diverged less than their Ordinary shares over the last number of weeks.
-The risk in the weeks ahead is that the Ordinary shares could start to normalize and come down in price relative to Porsche and VW Preference Shares.
-This could also have an impact, positive, neutral, or negative, on the Porsche and VW pref share price — this remains to be seen.
+If you are bullish on VW, the preference shares could be the best way to go based on the historical volume of purchases and the overall liquidity of the shares.
+The risk ahead is that the Ordinary shares could start to come down in price relative to Porsche and VW Preference Shares.
+This could also have a positive, neutral, or negative impact on the other two classes of shares.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.